 As a performer, mezzo-soprano Ruby has enjoyed performing everything from eclectic Art Song to rock.
 Specializing in American, French and German repertoire and contemporary song, Ruby has also appeared as an oratorio soloist and in chamber music settings, including with the Springfield Symphony, Pioneer Valley Symphony Orchestra, at the Mohawk Trail Concerts with pianist Estela Olevsky, and at the Monadnock Lyceum with Virginia Eskin, esteemed pianist and expert on Women Composers.
 She has collaborated for two decades with pianist Jerry Noble in recitals that always include something that goes outside the boundaries of classical music.
 She is also adjunct voice faculty at Holyoke Community College.

-Ruby is extroverted-introvert who prizes authenticity, has a quirky performer’s sense of style, and loves hats.
+Ruby is an extroverted-introvert who prizes authenticity, has a quirky performer’s sense of style, and loves hats.
 She is also an ICF Certified Life Coach, Ordained Interfaith Minister, and Integrative Acupressure Practitioner.
 She lives in Greenfield, MA, with husband Eric Bodnar, a rock drummer who paints houses by day and practices rudiments by night, and Clara, the cat named after Clara Schumann.